osmlab/name-suggestion-index/README.md

 but we see many examples of other spellings (`Mc Donald's`, `McDonalds`, `McDonald’s`) and taggings (`amenity=restaurant`).

-Building a canonical name index allows two very useful things:
+Building a canonical feature index allows two very useful things:

 - We can suggest the most "correct" way to tag things as users create them while editing.
 - We can scan the OSM data for "incorrect" features and produce lists for review and cleanup.